imanid-code/homework4/README.md

 The questions are at the top in red letters.
-Below the question there is 4 yellow buttons.
+Below the question there are 4 yellow buttons.
 Each button has possible answers inside.
 Once you select your answer it takes you to the next question whether it was right or wrong.
 It will alert you one of the following depending on your accuracy.

 ![alert](assets/alert1.png)
 ![alert](assets/alert2.png)